 Victoria is home to many tours that provide unique offerings in the snow.
 Visitors can experience Australia’s winter wonderland first-hand by building a snowman, riding a toboggan, or just to have a chance to get among the ice.
 Experience the snow from the comfort of a heated ex-Australian Army Land Rover with Tour of Duty Bright.

 Alternatively Wildlife Tours has a one-day mountain tour to the Lake Mountain region, located only two hours from Melbourne.
-It visits the Stevenson Falls in Marysville, the Yarra Valley Chocolaterie and ice-creamery, and enjoys hot chocolate and coffee in the snow.
+It visits Stevenson Falls in Marysville, the Yarra Valley Chocolaterie and Ice Creamery, and enjoys hot chocolate and coffee in the snow.

 Hiking at Cradle Mountain

 Cradle Mountain’s snow-capped peaks are an impressive sight synonymous with winter in Tasmania.
 Adventure seekers can take in this view intimately by lacing up their hiking boots and setting foot on the Overland Track.

 While the area is known year round for its scenic walks, witnessing winter in this part of Australia is unforgettable.

 Snowshoeing in Thredbo and Mt Kosciuszko

 Far beyond the ski fields and into the winter silence are snowshoe tours.
 Navigate through the thick, open, and icy terrain with your guides on specially made snow shoes.